sudharsanmaran/eagle-bot-script-API-doc/MSGraph/events/Create Event.md

 }
 ```

-- **Create an event in my primary calendar called `Dinner at NewYork` with "Adele Vance" on 2023-10-01 at 20:00 for two hours.**
+- **Create an event in my calendar called `Dinner at NewYork` with "Adele Vance" on 2023-10-01 at 20:00 for two hours.**
 #### Request
 ```http request
 POST https://graph.microsoft.com/v1.0/me/events